-The Anna Leonowens Gallery is NSCAD's public exhibition space located on the Fountain Campus and on the Port Campus as the Port Loggia Gallery and Treaty Space Gallery.
+The Anna Leonowens Gallery and Treaty Space Gallery are NSCAD's public exhibition spaces located on the Fountain Campus and at the Port Campus as the Port Loggia Gallery.
 Focused on the curatorial, artistic, and educational development of students, the gallery mounts over 125 exhibitions and over 50 events each year, attracting more than 20,000 visitors annually.
 With bustling Monday night openings and engaging noon-hour artists' talks, the gallery is central to the Eastern Canadian art community.
 Senior students may also take advantage of the gallery's curatorial and design internships for degree credit.